ujjwi/rsvp/README.md

 - **Create Events**: Users can create events with title, description, start/end times, and location
 - **Edit Events**: Event creators can modify event details
 - **Delete Events**: Event creators can remove their events
-- **Event Discovery**: Browse all upcoming events with real-time filtering

 ### RSVP System
 - **Attend Events**: Users can RSVP to events they want to attend